St1ngLeR/blender-p3d-import-export/README.md

 # Blender p3d import-export
-Crashday p3d model import-export addon for blender 2.83
+Crashday p3d model import-export addon for Blender 4.0

 **IMPORTANT NOTE: This plugin is made for _Crahday_ .p3d format!
 It wont work for ARMA or other games!**